ftvkyo/ftvkyo.github.io/content/about.md

     "Moscow, Russia"
 >}}

+#### Customizable Java application launcher

-{{< skills "C++, Java, JNI, CMake, WinAPI, syscalls" >}}
+{{< skills "C++, Java, Java Native Interface, CMake, WinAPI, Linux system calls" >}}

-- Establishing a steady development pace and high maintainability of the resulting project
-- Collecting and organizing research on project-related topics for them to be available to the rest of the company
+- Created a cross-platform launcher for a Java application, which served as a wrapper and would set up the environment, handle errors in a predictable and user-friendly way, and support Unicode on the majority of possible system configurations
+- Documented the project extensively for it to pave the way for better support of Unicode and unusual environments in other applications, the results of the internationalization research included modern C++ solutions and techniques for it, and were added to the company's knowledge base

 ### Technician at Innovations Laboratory, Moscow Institute of Physics and Technology